 To find a UPS drop-off facility near you, visit UPS’s Find Locations page.

-How do I sign up for Score Preview?
+How do I sign up for LSAT Score Preview?

-Score Preview is only available to first-time test takers who wish to see their score before deciding whether or not to keep it as part of their LSAC transcript and report it to schools.
-Score preview will cost $45 if you sign up prior to the first day of testing for a given test administration, or $75 if you sign up within two days after your test.
-First-time test takers who sign up for score preview will receive their scores at the same time other test takers receive theirs (assuming they have completed their LSAT Writing and have no holds on their accounts), and will have five (5) calendar days to decide if they want to cancel or keep their score.
-If they take no action, their scores will be added to their LSAC transcript and released to schools at the end of the five-day period.
-This feature will be available for purchase starting around August 1.
+First-time test takers who sign up for score preview will receive their scores at the same time other test takers receive theirs (assuming they have completed their LSAT Writing and have no holds on their accounts), and will have six (6) calendar days from the date their score is released to decide if they want to cancel or keep their score.
+If they take no action, their scores will be added to their LSAC transcript and released to schools at the end of the six-day period.

 Can I cancel my LSAT-Flex score?